 no spam, unsubscribe anytime.

-In several states, leash laws have been enacted that provide for dogs' safety when tethered to a solitary object.
+In several states, leash laws have been enacted that ensure dogs' safety when tethered to a solitary object.
 The laws were passed as a result of many instances in which dogs had been left outside in extreme weather, chained with unsafe or harmful collars and leashes, and left without water or food.

 Pennsylvania has yet to implement leash laws.
 With its extreme weather during both summer and winter, dogs need the protection from being left out in severe conditions.
-An initiative in 2010— if it had passed— would have made it illegal in Pennsylvania to leave a dog out in extremely hot or cold weather, to as well as to leave it without water or food.
+An initiative in 2010— if it had passed— would have made it illegal in Pennsylvania to leave a dog out in extremely hot or cold weather, as well as to leave it without water or food.

 Sign the petition asking Secretary of Agriculture Tom Vilsack to add his support to new legislation that will require that dogs be treated humanely when tethered.

 Dear Secretary Vilsack,